amb26/new-renderer-demo/README.md

 A full demonstration of the "sliding panel with separated panel" configuration, which is the most widely deployed UIOptions configuration, is at [examples/framework/preferences/slidingPanel/index.html](examples/framework/preferences/slidingPanel/index.html).
-Whilst this is technically functional, there is a lot of "spillover" of preference application into the editor UI itself, since I have made this integration looking ahead to the "iframeless model" where we will be able to use CSS custom variables for scoping.
-The enactor strategies for these will need updates in order to allow the prefs editior and preview UIs to be insulated from changes in the parent document.

-A variant of the previous demo showing all currently implemented panels, rather than just the "starter" set of 6, is at [examples/framework/preferences/slidingPanelAll/index.html](examples/framework/preferences/slidingPanelAll/index.html).
+A variant of the previous demo showing all 12 implemented panels, rather than just the "starter" set of 6, is at [examples/framework/preferences/slidingPanelAll/index.html](examples/framework/preferences/slidingPanelAll/index.html).

-The following panels are roughly ported but untested/nonfunctional - captions, localization, self voicing, syllabification.
+This also demonstrates in-place localisation - by activating the localisation preference, the prefs framework interface will localise itself when reopened.

 Coming soon - test cases!